jdmalter/Game-AI/README.md

     DijkstraSearch
         An informed priority queue search using an A* evaluation function whose heurisitic always returns zero.
+    Heuristics
+        Provides constants and out of the box heuristics.
     Search
         A functional interface for search.
-### searchfunction
-    Evaluation
-        Represents a function that accepts one node and produces the estimated cost of the cheapest solution through the given node.
-    Factory
-        Provides constants and out of the box heuristics.
-    Heuristic
-        Represents a function that accepts one state and produces the estimated cost of the cheapest solution from the given state.
 ### sequence
     Sequence
         A basic, immutable, persistent, generic representation of a logical list.